-+29% higher

-The UK planning system is restricting growth in the I&L sector by not allocating enough land in the right locations
++29% higher The UK planning system is restricting growth in the I&L sector by not allocating enough land in the right locations

 Suppressed Demand (10m sq ft per annum)

 Historic Demand (34m sq ft per annum)

 ...the historic lack of supply has restricted ('suppressed') demand by 29% nationally which should be provided for in the future.
-Future demand estimates should also consider housing,

-e-commerce and freight growth
+Future demand estimates should also consider housing, e-commerce and freight growth

 Growing Social Value Credentials

-I&L supply chains are far-reaching and provide significant levels of employment in addition to on-site jobs
+I&L supply chains are far reaching and provide significant levels of employment in addition to onsite jobs

-Most UK freight comes in via ports and airports Freight is handled at port / air-side sheds before being distributed Goods are moved mainly by HGV / LGV or rail to either distribution hubs (sheds) or direct to customers End customers are either homes or businesses 70% of I&L demand is generated in the North and Midlands.....
-Worth South divide vs only 30% in the South I&L investment can aid the delivery of new housing
+Most UK freight comes in via ports and airports Freight is handled at port / air-side sheds before being distributed Goods are moved mainly by HGV / LGV or rail to either distribution hubs (sheds) or direct to customers End customers are either homes or businesses I&L investment is helping to support the Government's 'Levelling Up' Agenda 70% of I&L demand is generated in the North and Midlands.....
+Given the I&L sector's strong economic credentials and growth prospects, future I&L jobs can be crucial in bridging the GVA and productivity gap between the North and South vs only 30% in the South I&L investment can aid the delivery of new housing